Richard Tsimba

 Richard Utete Tsimba (Salisbury, Rhodesia, 9 July 1965 – 30 April 2000) was a Zimbabwean rugby union player.
 He played as a centre.
 He was nicknamed "The Black Diamond".

 Tsimba was the first black player to represent his country.
 He had 5 caps for Zimbabwe, scoring 3 tries, 12 points in aggregate.
 All his caps came at the Rugby World Cup.
 He played two games in the 1987 event, scoring two tries in the 21-20 loss to Romania on 23 March 1987 in Auckland.
 At the 1991 Rugby World Cup he was used in all three of Zimbabwe's games, scoring a try in the 52-8 loss to Japan on 14 October 1991 in Belfast.

 He died in a car accident, aged only 34 years old.
-His wife and 3 daughters surviving him.
+His wife, Cleopatra Tsimba and 3 daughters, Tadiwa Lucy, Rutendo Ashley and Nyasha Tina Tsimba surviving him.

 On 25 October 2012, he was posthumously inducted into the IRB Hall of Fame; his living younger brother and fellow Zimbabwe international Kennedy Tsimba was inducted alongside him.